 Whether you want to get pregnant or avoid it, it’s important to know when you’re ovulating.
 And the easilest way to know is to take an ovulation test.

 1. When you notice a rise in body temperature and it remains higher for 3 days or more, you can assume that you have already ovulated.

 2. For this reason, cervical fluid is the most reliable fertility sign to observe before ovulation, because it reflects higher estrogen levels, indicating the impending release of the egg.

 3. After ovulation though, temperature is the most reliable fertility sign, because it confirms that ovulation has indeed occurred.

-7. To learn more about your menstrual cycles and fertility, I highly recommend Toni Weschler's Taking Charge of Your Fertility, The Definitive Guide to Natural Birth Control, Pregnancy Achievement, and Reproductive Health.
-It's the best book I've read on this subject.
+6. To learn more about your menstrual cycles and fertility, I highly recommend Toni Weschler’s Taking Charge of Your Fertility, The Definitive Guide to Natural Birth Control, Pregnancy Achievement, and Reproductive Health.
+In my opinion, it’s the best book I’ve read on this subject.